FOSTER

 Post Operative Care: Administering medications to ratties who have recently undergone surgery and monitoring wounds for possible infection.
 In this role, it is also vital that you ensure you have the capacity to respond to emergency situations as there is always a list of risks prior to surgery with rats.
 We need foster carers who are able to transport residents easily and fairly quickly to and from the vet, and who have also demonstrated their knowledge around meds care cases with previous fostering experiences.

-Trust Training: mental/emotional rehabilitation for rats who need to improve handling or may not be used to kind humans or for those ratties who may need social trust training to help reintegrate them with a colony of friends.
+Trust Training: Mental/emotional rehabilitation for rats who need to improve handling or may not be used to kind humans or for those ratties who may need social trust training to help reintegrate them with a colony of friends.

 Maternity: Pregnancy screening and/or care for mother rats with litters.
 Everyone loves this role, it requires some additional training and a good track record with other fostering, and where multiple fosters ask to take on a litter, preference is given to those who have been putting in the hard work with trust or meds, on a rotating basis.

 Companion Fostering: Companion fostering is for those who may require a companion or friend for a lone rat of their own.
 Companion foster ratties are usually older in age and require additional care of some sort.
-It is important to note that we do not always have the perfect companion rattie to suit your floofs needs onsite and so we ask that you keep an open mind and also have a plan B in place in case we are not able to find the perfect match for your beautiful bean.
+It is important to note that we do not always have the perfect companion rattie to suit your floofs needs and so we ask that you keep an open mind and also have a plan B in place in case we are not able to find the perfect match for your beautiful bean.

 IMPORTANT INFORMATION